World Pipe Band Championships

-The title is currently held by the Field Marshal Montgomery Pipe Band from Northern Ireland.
+In 2025, the title is currently held by the Inveraray & District Pipe Band from Scotland.

-New format
+Format

+Until 2013, the World Championships took place on one day in August.

-In 2013 the World Championships have been held over two days.
-For all but Grade One bands, the competition will remain as it had been, with each grade competing in morning qualifiers and afternoon finals on either Saturday or Sunday.
+Since 2013 the Championships have been held over two days.
+For all but Grade One bands, the competition remains as it was, with each grade competing in morning qualifiers and afternoon finals on either Saturday or Sunday.
 For Grade One, all the bands (there will be no more automatic qualifiers for the finals) will be required to compete in a qualifying round on Friday, playing an MSR and a Medley.
 The 12 bands that qualify for the finals will then play a different MSR and Medley in Saturday's final for the championship.

 In 2014, the schedule was changed to hold the Grade 1 qualifying rounds on Friday, and the Grade 1 finals along with the lower grade qualifiers and finals on Saturday.

 In 2019, the grade one format was changed due to a smaller contest.
 "Grade 1 at the World Pipe Band Championships will be a two-day event with 15 bands playing both of the MSRs and medleys, one each on separate days, with all performances counting towards the final result."
 Every Grade 1 band has 2 separate MSR's and Medleys and is able to choose which one they play on Friday and then must play the alternate set on Saturday.

 Live streaming on social media is forbidden.

 Competition grade system

-Prizes at the Worlds are awarded in the following eight categories:
+Prizes at the Worlds are awarded in the following nine categories: